parkhays/MCBuzzer/README.md

-# MCbuzzer
-MATHCOUNTS Countdown Round Tool
+# MCbuzzer MATHCOUNTS Countdown Round

 First written to support MATHCOUNTS countdown round at New Mexico state competition in 2020.
-MCbuzzer graphical user interface programming is in (WxPython)[https://wxpython.org/], so that it will work on major operating systems Windows, Mac, and Linux.
+MCbuzzer graphical user interface programming is in [WxPython](https://wxpython.org/), so that it will work on major operating systems Windows, Mac, and Linux.

 The main window shows the state of the contest.
 Sixteen competitors